 At local level, you have much opportunity to enlist citizens for change, or to be pushed forward by citizens who are determined to achieve change.
-The involvement of civil society can be unpredictable - they are of course not under your control - but for the same reason it gives your initiative more of an external reality.
-Parents committees in schools are probably the most powerful form of civic society for change in education.
+Parents committees in schools can be one of the most powerful forms of civic society for change in education.